Race Leys Learning Mentor

 Mrs J Johnson

-A learning mentor is someone you can talk to about worries, what’s happening at home, friendships, feelings, and anything else that makes learning hard.
+A Learning Mentor is someone parents and children can talk to about worries, home life, emotional behaviours, and anything else that makes learning hard.
 Learning mentors can support individuals and whole families.
-If you talk to someone it can help you feel better.
-Our learning mentor can offer friendly and helpful advice when you are not sure where to turn.
+Our Learning Mentor can offer confidential, friendly and helpful advice when you are not sure where to turn.
 Things we share together are private, unless they are unsafe and then we will work together to keep you safe.

 There is free counselling available to parents of children under 19.